 There are multiple reasons why you can’t switch your country.

-- If you haven’t yet canceled your Apple Music subscriptions.
+- In case you haven’t yet canceled your Apple Music subscriptions and the same yet to expire

-- If your memberships, pre-orders, iTunes movie rentals, or Season Passes are still in limbo.
+- If your memberships, pre-orders, iTunes movie rentals, or Season Passes are yet to be completed

 Must follow the below mentioned things before going through the process.

-- Moreover, you will have to leave the Family Sharing group if you are part of it.
-To know more, jump over to this complete guide.
+- Moreover, you may have to leave the Family Sharing group if you are part of it

 Once you have checked all the above things, you should be able to change App Store country region.
 You can do it both with your existing Apple ID and the new one.
 (Here is the detailed guide to change the same with existing Apple ID.)